Important information for scholarship applicants

 The level of German language proficiency which applicants are required to have is primarily dependent on the planned study or research project.
 Foreign students wishing to matriculate at a German university must, as a rule, present proof of adequate proficiency in the German language.

 Students can prove their German language skills by presenting one of the following language proficiency certificates: the "Deutsche Sprachprüfung für den Hochschulzugang (DSH)" or the "Test Deutsch als Fremdsprache (TestDaF)".
-However, students who gained the "Abitur" school leaving certificate at a German school abroad or who hold one of the following language certificates – "Sprachdiplom der KMK (Stufe 2)", or "Feststellungsprüfung" in Germany by a "Studienkolleg", or "Goethe-Zertifikat C2" – will also be exempted from this requirement.
+However, students who gained the "Abitur" school leaving certificate at a German school abroad or who hold one of the following language certificates – "Sprachdiplom der KMK (Stufe 2)", or "Feststellungsprüfung" in Germany by a "Studienkolleg", or "Goethe-Zertifikat C2", or "telc Deutsch C1 Hochschule" – will also be exempted from this requirement.

 The DSH and TestDaF (TDN) certificates are each made up of three stages or levels: DSH-1, DSH-2, DSH-3 and TDN 3, TDN 4, TDN 5.
 An adequate knowledge of German is considered to have been proven when applicants pass the DSH with at least a grade point average score of DSH-2 or when applicants achieve at least TDN 4 level language skills in all TestDaF examination sections.
 In the case of lower scores (i.e. DSH-1 or TDN 3), the university in question is responsible for deciding on admission.